Latest Numbers For Greensboro Show New Home Closings and Prices Rise

 Posted on: Aug 08, 2014 11:24:39 AM

 In May, there was an increase in closings of new homes in the Greensboro, NC market year-over-year, and the percentage hike, which was better than April 2014, suggested the market may be improving.
 There was a 18.0% boost in new home closings from a year earlier.
 This came on the heels of a 11.8% jump year-over-year in April.

-A total of 716 new homes were sold during the 12 months that ended in February, down from 726 for the year that ended in January.
+A total of 816 new homes were sold during the 12 months that ended in May, up from 805 for the year that ended in April.

-New home closings accounted for 6.3% of overall housing closings, less than the 8.7% of closings a year earlier.
-Following a year-over-year increase in January, closings of new and existing homes also grew year-over-year in February.
+New home closings made up 7.5% of overall housing closings.
+This marks a rise from 5.6% of total closings a year earlier.
+Following a year-over-year decline in April, closings of new and existing homes also fell year-over-year in May.

 Pricing and Mortgage Trends

 In May, there was a 3.6% gain year-over-year in the average price of newly sold homes, reaching $257,661 per unit.
 This bump is smaller than the 7.9% lift in April year-over-year.

 Average mortgage size on new homes went from $221,723 in May 2013 to $219,651 in May 2014.
 Average mortgage size slid 3.9% in April 2014 from a year earlier.